Hannah Walters: Boiling Point (2019–2023)

-In 2019, Walters appeared in the short film Boiling Point, which, two years later, went on to become a feature-length film of the same name, released in 2021.
-Walters was an executive producer for the film, alongside her husband, Stephen Graham.
+In 2019, Walters appeared in the short film Boiling Point.
+In 2021, this was developed into a feature film of the same name.
+Walters was an executive producer for the feature, alongside Stephen Graham.
 In the UK, the film earned US$107,525 from fifty-three theatres in its opening weekend.
 Worldwide, the film amassed US$1,142,493 in total box office sales.